Iris Morales: Writing

-Published on November 30, 2020, Children's book, Vicki and A Summer of Change! ¡Vicki y un verano de cambio!, was the first children's book published by Red Sugarcane Press.
-As a co-author to Raquel M. Ortiz, Morales worked alongside her to create a tale that retells the Young Lord's journey and story in a digestible way for children.
-The story focuses on the main character Vicki who is determined to make a change in her community by joining the Young Lord's Party and serving her community.
-A few months later on December 5, 2020 a coloring book version of the book was published that had images from the original children's work.
+Her other works include the anthologies Latinas: Struggles & Protests in 21st Century and Voices From Puerto Rico: Post-Hurricane Maria/ Voces desde Puerto Rico.
+She also published a children's book, Vicki and A Summer of Change! ¡Vicki y un verano de cambio!, with co-author Raquel M. Ortiz.
+The story focuses on the main character, Vicki, who is determined to make a change in her community by joining the Young Lord's Party and serving her community.